Vulcan Centaur: Potential upgrades

 ULA plans to continually improve the Vulcan Centaur.
-The company plans to introduce its first upgrades in 2025, with subsequent improvements occurring roughly every two to three years.
+The company originally planned to introduce its first upgrades in 2025, with subsequent improvements occurring roughly every two to three years.

 Since 2015, ULA has spoken of several technologies that would improve the Vulcan launch vehicle's capabilities.
 These include first-stage improvements to make the most expensive components potentially reusable and second-stage improvements to allow the rocket to operate for months in Earth-orbit cislunar space.

 Long-endurance upper stages

 The ACES upper stage—fueled with liquid oxygen (LOX) and liquid hydrogen (LH_{2}) and powered by up to four rocket engines with the engine type yet to be selected—was a conceptual upgrade to Vulcan's upper stage at the time of the announcement in 2015.
 This stage could be upgraded to include Integrated Vehicle Fluids technology that would allow the upper stage to function in orbit for weeks instead of hours.
 The ACES upper stage was cancelled in September 2020, and ULA said the Vulcan second stage would now be the Centaur V upper stage: a larger, more powerful version of the Dual Engine Centaur upper stage used by the Atlas V N22.
 A senior executive at ULA said the Centaur V design was also heavily influenced by ACES.

 However, ULA said in 2021 that it is working to add more value to upper stages by having them perform tasks such as operating as space tugs.
-CEO Tory Bruno says ULA is working on upper stages with hundreds of times the endurance of those currently in use.
+CEO Tory Bruno said ULA was working on upper stages with hundreds of times the endurance of those currently in use.